 Teeth are made from calcium and phosphate which are both positively charged.
 Acid is negatively charged.
 They neutralize when they combine.
 When acid from bacteria is released on the surface of your tooth, the acid is often neutralized from the calcium and phosphate from the tooth.
 When this happens the tooth enamel looses minerals from the tooth and a cavity is starting.
 Fluoride helps the tooth because it is absorbed into the surface of the tooth and repels acid attack from bacteria.
 In fact it is so helpful that it takes a stronger acid to cause mineral loss on a tooth.

-Patients with braces or high cavity rates should consider using a prescription toothpastes that has elevated levels of Fluoride to make the teeth much more resistant to decay.
+Patients with braces or high cavity rates should consider using prescription toothpaste that has elevated levels of fluoride to make the teeth much more resistant to decay.
 This prescription toothpaste can be purchased at our office or a prescription can be given.

 Any patient could benefit from not rinsing with water after brushing.
 All that is needed is to spit out the toothpaste in the mouth.
 The little that is left in the mouth can go a long way into helping prevent future cavities.

 You should look at the sugar content of other beverages as well.
 For example, fruit juice, despite being 100% natural has way too much sugar.
-You might ask, buts is natural?
+You might ask, but isn’t it natural?
 Using apple juice as an example, when you eat an apple you don’t get all the sugar in your mouth at once.
-A little is released but most gets released later.
-A glass of apple juice on the other hand doesn’t have the fiber locking in the sugar.
+A little is released but most get released later.
+A glass of apple juice, on the other hand, doesn’t have the fiber locking in the sugar.
 All the sugar is already in the juice which gets to bathe the teeth and bacteria that use it and it like eating 8 apples at once.
-Since we don’t eat 8 apples all at once, it’s a bit too much sugar for us to drink it all at once in a glass.
-From a teeth standpoint, it’s best to eat an apple then to drink it in the juice form.
-All the sugar is in the juice.
-It’s like eating 8 apples at once.
+Since we don’t eat 8 apples all at once, it’s a bit too much sugar for us to drink all at once in a glass.
+From a teeth standpoint, it’s better to eat an apple than to drink it in the juice form.

 Do I need fluoride treatments?